+We operate our business as one reportable and operating segment.
+Further information regarding Segments can be found in Note 12 to our Consolidated Financial Statements.
 Our revenues are derived principally from the sale of networking hardware and management tools.
-In addition, while we do not sell maintenance and support separately, because we have historically included it free of charge in many of our arrangements, we attribute a portion of our systems revenues to this implied post-contract customer support ("PCS").
+Because we have historically included it free of charge in many of our arrangements, we attribute a portion of our systems revenues to this implied post-contract customer support ("PCS").

-We classify our revenues into two primary product categories, Service Provider Technology and Enterprise Technology.
+We classify our revenues into two primary product categories: Service Provider Technology and Enterprise Technology.

-- Service Provider Technology includes our airMAX, EdgeMAX and airFiber platforms, as well as embedded radio products and other 802.11 standard products including base stations, radios, backhaul equipment and Customer Premise Equipment ("CPE").
-Additionally, Service Provider Technology includes antennas and other products in the 0.9 to 6.0GHz spectrum and miscellaneous products such as mounting brackets, cables and power over Ethernet adapters. - Enterprise Technology includes our UniFi and mFi platforms, including UniFi enterprise Wi-Fi products, Unifi Video products, Unifi switching and routing solutions, and AmpliFi Enterprise Technology also includes revenues that are attributable to PCS.
+• Service Provider Technology includes our airMAX, EdgeMAX, UFiber, and airFiber platforms, as well as embedded radio products and other 802.11 standard products including base stations, radios, backhaul equipment and CPE.
+Additionally, Service Provider Technology includes antennas and other products primarily in the 0.9 to 6.0 GHz spectrum and miscellaneous products such as mounting brackets, cables and power over Ethernet adapters.

+• Enterprise Technology includes our UniFi and mFi platforms, including UniFi enterprise Wi-Fi, UniFi Video Products, UniFi switching and routing solutions.
+Enterprise Technology also includes AmpliFi products and revenues that are attributable to PCS.

 We sell our products and solutions globally to service providers and enterprises primarily through our extensive network of distributors, and, to a lesser extent, direct customers.
-Sales to distributors accounted for 99% of our revenues in the year ended June 30, 2017.
-Other channel partners, such as resellers, largely accounted for the balance of our revenues.
+Sales to distributors accounted for 99% of our revenues in the year ended June 30, 2018.